WELCOME TO THE DEPARTMENT OF EARTH AND CLIMATE SCIENCES (ECS)

 Prof. Daniel Olago, Chairman

 I warmly welcome you to the Department of Earth and Climate Sciences in the Faculty of Science and Technology, University of Nairobi.
-The department is unique in that it is multidisciplinary and encompasses all the sciences that relate to Planet Earth—these include geoscience, atmospheric science, environmental science, geographical sciences, hydrology and oceanography, and climate change science.
+The department is unique in that it is multidisciplinary and encompasses sciences that relate to Planet Earth—these include geoscience, atmospheric science, environmental science, hydrology and oceanography, and climate change science.
 It therefore strongly intersects the natural and social sciences, and pays particular regard to the human relationship with, and stewardship of, the planet.

 “Today we are faced with a challenge that calls for a shift in our thinking so that humanity stops threatening its life-support system.
 We are called to assist the Earth to heal her wounds and, in the process, heal our own - indeed to embrace the whole of creation in all its diversity, beauty, and wonder.
 Recognizing that sustainable development, democracy, and peace are indivisible is an idea whose time has come."
 Prof. Wangari Maathai 2004, Nobel Peace Laureate.